Wooden sunglasses continue to rise in popularity and are no longer a fringe fashion item for ‘hipsters’ and ‘eco-warriors’.

 Recently the world has woken up to the glut of humanity and we’re beginning to ask, “how can I do my bit?”.
 We currently lose forests at a rate of 18.7 million acres per year or the equivalent of 27 soccer fields every minute!
 Forests are essential to our survival.
 They purify our air, filter our water, prevent erosion and combat climate change.
 Sourcing sunglasses or any wooden products through responsible forestry practices ensures the future of our forests.
 The Forest Stewardship Council is an independent certification body.
 Accreditation means forest management has complied with the Council’s 10 principles of Responsible Forestry Management.
 By sourcing sunglasses or any wooden products from renewable forests, poor practice can be radically reduced.

-The hand manufacturing of wooden sunglasses also emits negligible greenhouse gas emissions compared to that of plastic, metal or alloy frames.
+The hand manufacturing of wooden sunglasses also emits negligible greenhouse gas emissions compared to that of plastic.
 Greenhouse gas emissions are responsible for air pollution, atmospheric warming, disastrous weather events and a rise in sea levels.
 Bamboo sunglasses are especially beneficial as bamboo grows so fast and produces 35% more oxygen than a similar stand of trees.

 Alongside the green beginning of wooden sunglasses is their green end.
-Plastic sunnies clog up landfills for 450 years compared to 13 years for wooden sunnies!
+Plastic sunnies clog up landfills for 450 years compared to a few years or less for wooden sunnies!

 WOODEN SUNGLASSES ARE GOOD FOR YOU!